The 2019-2020 JCEF local Scholarship Application is open!

 - View the provided sample Activity Chart.

-- Create your own Activities Chart using this template (Word Doc).
-Input your data directly into the template, save and print to include with your completed application materials.
+- Create your own Activities Chart using this fillable PDF.
+Input your data directly into the pdf, save and print to include with your completed application materials.

 - It is important to code your activity correctly in the first column as an A (school activity); B (Community or Family volunteer activity), or C (paid work history).